Updated on 19 May 2015.

-Clearly there is no single answer to that question.
-It is a personal decision that will be influenced by everything from your approach to parenting and your relationship with your kids, to your financial circumstances.
+There is no single answer to that question; it is a personal decision that will beinfluenced by everything from your approach to parenting and your relationship with your kids, to your financial circumstances.

 Given the difficulties they face, it is no surprise that around half of all first time buyers get some kind of help with their purchase - more often than not from the Bank of Mum and Dad.

 There are a number of options, but the right one for you depends on your circumstances.

 The easiest way to help is to give your child enough money for good sized deposit as a gift - in the current mortgage market, that is likely to be around 25% of the value of the property however (though even a 10% deposit will open the door to a broader choice of mortgage deals).

 At present, there are no immediate tax implications as you can give as much money as you like to your children tax free.